ericjeker/sfml-space-invaders/README.md

 * Use smart pointers (std::unique_ptr, std::shared_ptr) instead of raw pointers to prevent memory leaks
 * Leverage RAII (Resource Acquisition Is Initialization) for resource management
 * Use auto for type inference when appropriate
-* Prefer references over pointers when you don't need ownership transfer
+* Prefer references to pointers when you don't need ownership transfer
+* Try being const-correct

 ## Design Patterns

-* Data-Oriented Design: As much as possible, use Structure of Array instead of Array of Structure (OOP)
+* Data-Oriented Design: when necessary, use Structure of Array instead of Array of Structure (OOP)
-* Struct as Data-Object
-* Finite State Machine - For managing game states (loading, playing, paused)
+* Finite State Machine: For managing game states (loading, playing, paused)
 * Use a CommandRegistry for storing commands and executing commands

 ## To Do